krisarmstrong/krisarmstrong-web/apps/krisarmstrong/src/content/blog/posts/2024-2025-new/outdoor-wifi6e-campus-networks-sep2024.md

 Power delivery is often the primary constraint in outdoor deployments:

-**Power over Ethernet (PoE) limitations:** Standard PoE (802.3af, 15.4W) and PoE+ (802.3at, 30W) are insufficient for high-performance Wi-Fi 6E outdoor APs.
-These APs often require 802.3bt PoE++ (60-90W) to power multiple radios, especially in cold temperatures requiring heaters.
+**Power over Ethernet (PoE) limitations:** Standard PoE (802.3af, 12.95W to device) and PoE+ (802.3at, 25.5W to device) are insufficient for high-performance Wi-Fi 6E outdoor APs.
+These APs often require 802.3bt PoE++ (Type 3: 51W or Type 4: 71W to device) to power multiple radios, especially in cold temperatures requiring heaters.

 **Cable distance constraints:** PoE maximum distance is 100 meters (328 feet).
 Outdoor deployments frequently require longer runs.
 Options: mid-span power injection, fiber optic runs with media converters at AP location, or local AC power.